jenmcquade/rubix-demos/README.md

 - A demonstration playground of CSS animations and object interactions for importing and reviewing three-dimensional React components rendered to the DOM for Web VR
 - An import and viewing tool for 3D HTML5/CSS objects
 - A demonstration of feature management using a Git repository
-- A sampling of transcriptions to cross-platform Mobile Native toolkits using React Native and Angular.
+- A sampling of transcriptions to cross-platform Mobile Native toolkits using React Native.
 - A sampling of menu-driven DOM elelement interactions with Social Network APIs.
 - A sampling of keyboard-driven and visually-impaired device targeting interactions